awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

-# Add Amazon GameLift to Your Game Client<a name="gamelift-sdk-client-api"></a>
+# Add Amazon GameLift to your game client<a name="gamelift-sdk-client-api"></a>

 Integrate GameLift into game components that need to acquire game session information, create new game sessions, and/or join players to games\.
 Depending on your game architecture, this functionality is usually placed in client services that handle tasks such as player authentication, matchmaking, or game session placement\.

 To integrate GameLift functionality into your game, use the AWS SDK, which includes APIs for GameLift\.
 The AWS SDK is available in C\+\+, C\#, and several other languages\.
 For details on the AWS SDK, version information, and language support, see [For client services](gamelift-supported.md#gamelift-supported-clients)\.
-You can find general information about the GameLift APIs in the *[GameLift Service API Reference](https://docs.aws.amazon.com/gamelift/latest/apireference/)*\.
+You can find general information about the GameLift APIs in the *[GameLift service API reference](https://docs.aws.amazon.com/gamelift/latest/apireference/)*\.
 For language\-specific versions, see the [AWS SDK for \.NET API Reference](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/) or the [AWS SDK for C\+\+ API Reference](https://sdk.amazonaws.com/cpp/api/LATEST/)\.

 **Note**
 Interested in adding matchmaking to your game?
 See the [GameLift FlexMatch Developer Guide](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/) for detailed information on how to set up matchmaking for your GameLift hosted game\.

-## Set Up GameLift on a Client or Service<a name="gamelift-sdk-client-api-initialize"></a>
+## Set up GameLift on a client or service<a name="gamelift-sdk-client-api-initialize"></a>

 You add code to initialize a GameLift client and store some key settings for use with GameLift\.
 This code needs to be located so that it runs before any GameLift\-dependent code, such as on launch\.

 **Note**
-To set up your game client for testing with GameLift Local, see [Testing Your Integration](integration-testing-local.md)\.
+To set up your game client for testing with GameLift Local, see [Testing your integration](integration-testing-local.md)\.

 1. Decide whether to use the default client configuration or create custom settings\.
 For custom settings, you must create a custom client configuration object\.
 See [http://sdk.amazonaws.com/cpp/api/LATEST/struct_aws_1_1_client_1_1_client_configuration.html](http://sdk.amazonaws.com/cpp/api/LATEST/struct_aws_1_1_client_1_1_client_configuration.html) \(C\+\+\) or [AmazonGameLiftConfig](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/GameLift/TGameLiftConfig.html) \(C\#\)\.

    A client configuration specifies a target region and endpoint\.
 The region determines which resources \(fleets, queues, matchmakers, etc\.\) GameLift interacts with when responding to requests\.
 The default client configuration specifies the US East \(N\.
 Virginia\) region\.
 To use any other region, create a custom configuration\.
 See this [list of AWS regions supported by GameLift](https://docs.aws.amazon.com/general/latest/gr/rande.html#gamelift_region) for names and endpoints\.
 If your client or service needs to make requests for multiple regions, create a separate client configuration object for each target region and each as needed\.
-See [Using Regions with the AWS SDKs](https://aws.amazon.com/articles/3912) for language\-specific examples\.
+See [Using regions with the AWS SDKs](https://aws.amazon.com/articles/3912) for language\-specific examples\.

 1. Initialize a GameLift client\.
 Call [Aws::GameLift::GameLiftClient\(\)](http://sdk.amazonaws.com/cpp/api/LATEST/class_aws_1_1_game_lift_1_1_game_lift_client.html) \(C\+\+\) or [AmazonGameLiftClient\(\)](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/GameLift/TGameLiftClient.html) \(C\#\) with either a default client configuration or a custom configuration\.

 1. Add a mechanism to generate a unique identifier for each player\.
 GameLift requires a unique player ID to connect to a game session\.
-For more details, see [Generate Player IDs](player-sessions-player-identifiers.md)\.
+For more details, see [Generate player IDs](player-sessions-player-identifiers.md)\.

 1. Collect and store the following information to use when contacting GameLift:
    + **Target fleet** – Most GameLift API requests must specify a fleet, such as when getting information on available game sessions or managing game sessions and player sessions\.
 How you define the optimal target fleet \(for example, setting a static fleet, or choosing a fleets based on a device's physical location\)\.
 To specify a target fleet, use either a fleet ID or an alias ID that points to the target fleet\.
 Fleet aliases are highly useful in that you can switch players from one fleet to another without issuing a game client update\.
 The combination of target fleet and region \(specified in the client configuration\) uniquely identifies the fleet\.
    + **Target queue** – If your game uses multi\-fleet queues to place new game sessions, you can specify which queue to use\.
 To specify a target queue, use the queue name\.
 The queue must be configured in the region
    + **AWS credentials** – All calls to the GameLift service must provide credentials for the AWS account that hosts the game\.
 This is the account you used to set up your GameLift fleets, and you should have created an [IAM user or user group for players](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-iam-policy-intro.html) with a permissions policy\.
 You need to create an [Aws::Auth::AWSCredentials](http://sdk.amazonaws.com/cpp/api/LATEST/class_aws_1_1_auth_1_1_a_w_s_credentials.html) \(C\+\+\) object containing an IAM access key and secret key for the player user group\.
-For help finding the keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)\.
+For help finding the keys, see [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)\.

-## Get Game Sessions<a name="gamelift-sdk-client-api-find"></a>
+## Get game sessions<a name="gamelift-sdk-client-api-find"></a>

 Add code to discover available game sessions and manage game sessions settings and metadata\.
-See [Game and Player Session Features](game-sessions-intro.md#game-sessions-intro-features) for more on game session features\.
+See [Game and player session features](game-sessions-intro.md#game-sessions-intro-features) for more on game session features\.

 **Search for active game sessions\.**